Things we would like you to know.

 Athletes foot, chicken pox, constipation, cough and cold, diarrhoea, ear wax, morning after pill, fungal nails, head lice, hay fever, haemorrhoids (piles), indigestion, medication queries, mouth ulcers, nappy rash, rashes, smoking cessation, sore throat, threadworms, thrush (ages 16 to 60 unless Diabetic), travel sickness, UTI’s (urinary tract infections including cystitis, ages 16 to 65), Warts and verruca’s.

 Please do not hand in urine or faecal samples to be sent to the labs unless this has been requested by a doctor or nurse.
-If you hand in a urine sample unsolicited, a doctor will check it prior to sending to the lab, if there is no blood or it is not cloudy they will call you to let you know it is clear.
+If you hand in a urine sample unsolicited, a clinician will check it prior to sending to the lab, if there is no blood or it is not cloudy they will call you to let you know it is clear.

 Over the Counter Medication